Johnny Young: Pop singer

 Johnny Young & Kompany moved to Melbourne in mid-1966.
 Mick Wade (ex-the Vibrants) joined on guitar and organ.
 Young was interviewed by Go-Set writer, Ian "Molly" Meldrum for their 13 July issue.
 Later that year Young compered the short-lived television pop show Too Much and in 1967 he hosted The Go!!
 Show, following the resignation of Ian Turpie.
 In January the band released covers of the Everly Brothers' hits "When Will I Be Loved?" /"Kiss Me Now" as another double-A-sided single which peaked at number three.
-He disbanded Kompany to go solo and supported Roy Orbison, The Walker Brothers, The Mixtures and The Yardbirds at the Festival Hall, Melbourne on Australia Day (26 January).
+He disbanded the group to go solo and supported Roy Orbison, the Walker Brothers, the Mixtures and the Yardbirds at Festival Hall, Melbourne, on Australia Day (26 January).
 While touring in Brisbane he met Barry Gibb of the Bee Gees and provided Gibb with airfare to Sydney for a television spot.
 Another hit for Young was his slower version of the Beatles' song "All My Loving" which reached number four nationally in May; it later became his signature song.

-Young won a Logie for "Best Teenage Personality" in 1967 for his work on The Go!!
+He won a Logie for "Best Teenage Personality" in 1967 for his work on The Go!!
 Show.
 On 9 August Go-Set published its annual pop poll and Young was voted third "Most Popular Male" behind Ronnie Burns and Rowe.
 However, the show was axed by mid-year and he relocated to London where he shared a flat with Gibb.
 In July, he released "Lady", written by Gibb especially for him, which reached the Top 40.
 "Craise Finton Kirk", written by Barry and Robin Gibb, was released in August and peaked at number 14.
 It was followed by "Every Christian Lion Hearted Man Will Show You", written by Barry, Robin and Maurice Gibb, but did not chart.
-Young briefly returned to Perth in September and teamed up with drummer Danny Finley (ex-MPD Ltd), they both flew to London to form Danny's Word with Rob Alexander on guitar and Pete Friedberg on bass guitar.
-After four weeks rehearsal in London the band played a residency at the Star Club in Hamburg as a precursor to touring Australia.
+Young briefly returned to Perth in September and teamed up with drummer Danny Finley (ex-MPD Ltd); they both flew to London to form Danny's Word with Rob Alexander on guitar and Pete Friedberg on bass guitar.
+After four weeks' rehearsal in London the band played a residency at the Star Club in Hamburg as a precursor to touring Australia.
 Due to other commitments the band split on return from Germany when Pete Friedberg left to work with other bands including Ainsley Dunbar's Blue Whale and Dusty Springfield.
-Young returned to Australia in January 1968 with Rod Alexander and recorded "Unconcientious Objector" and his last Top 40 single, "It's a Sunny Day".
+Young returned to Australia in January 1968 with Rod Alexander and recorded "Unconscientious Objector" and his last Top 40 single, "It's a Sunny Day".
 Subsequent singles did not reach the Top 40.
 Young became a news and gossip writer for Go-Set from December 1968 to August 1969.